scottbarnesg/Automated-OpenCV-Install/README.md

 # Automated-OpenCV-Install
-Automates OpenCV install, targeted at Raspberry Pi
+Automates OpenCV install by compiling from source.
+This is targeted for use on Raspberry Pi with execution from Python.